 Who Are We?

-Revolution Radio's Directors bring a wealth of radio experience to our application and include Chris Gregg, Ian Hickling and Neil Kenlock.
+Revolution Radio's Directors bring a wealth of radio experience to our application and include Chris Gregg and Ian Hickling.
 Our management committee will include other experienced radio professionals alongside members of the local community and we will be offering opprtunities to help run the radio station to our volunteers.

 Chris is a very experienced radio broadcaster with over 22 years’ experience of leading broadcasting teams in Leeds, Manchester and Milton Keynes as well as presenting on many successful radio stations.